 The passive voice is simply a different way of expressing a thought.
 The order of the words is changed so that what used to receive the action now becomes the new subject.

-Passive voice examples
+Spanish PASSIVE voice examples

 1. In the active voice, the subject normally performs an action.
 In the passive voice, the subject is acted upon.
-When the passive voice is used, its formation is similar to that in English: subject + form of ser + past participle (learn more about past participle) + por + doer.
+When the passive voice is used, its formation is similar to that in English: subject + form of ser + past participle (learn more about past participle) + por + passive subject.

 Este edificio fue construido por Gaudí.
 (This building was constructed by Gaudí.)